Monument unveiled to activist, journalist Ida B. Wells

 “It is interesting,” spectator Roberta Trotter told the Chicago Tribune. ”I just want to know what the artist thinks before I say more.
 But I do see a strong base.
 That, I understand — Ida was a strong woman.”

-Granddaughter Michelle Duster said traditional busts and statues of Wells were considered, but she and others pushing for the monument preferred something interpretative, which she said projects Wells better than the literal.
+Granddaughter Michelle Duster said traditional busts and statues of Wells were considered, but she and others pushing for the monument preferred something interpretive, which she said projects Wells better than the literal.

 “Hopefully it becomes a point of pride to Bronzeville, the kind of thing people want to serve as a backdrop to their lives here,” Duster said.
 "That’s what I want — a gathering spot.”